-A complete uninstall of NSX removes host VIBs, the NSX Manager, controllers, all VXLAN configuration, logical switches, logical routers, NSX firewall, and the vCenter NSX plug in.
+A complete uninstall of NSX removes host VIBs, the NSX Manager, controllers, all VXLAN configuration, logical switches, logical routers, NSX firewall, Guest Introspection, and the vCenter NSX plug in.
 Make sure to follow the steps for all hosts in the cluster.
 VMware recommends that you uninstall the network virtualization components from a cluster before removing the NSX plug-in from vCenter Server.

 You must have been assigned the Enterprise Administrator or NSX Administrator role.

 Remove any registered partner solutions, as well as endpoint services before reversing host preparation so that service VMs in the cluster are removed gracefully.

 Delete all NSX Edges.
 See Uninstall an NSX Edge Services Gateway or a Distributed Logical Router.